 The obvious symptom is the wobble, but they will also experience difficulty striking at prey.
-When they try to strike at prey, they miss.
-They will eventually hit the target, but feeding is more difficult.
+When they try to strike at prey, they may miss.
+They will eventually hit the target, but feeding is significantly more difficult.

 Some spiders will have an awful wobble, to the point where they can hardly feed.
 Others will have a barely noticeable wobble that doesn’t cause them any trouble.
 Some breeders cull spiders that have particularly bad wobbles.